climateconnect/climateconnect/README.md

 ## Manual Setup

-If you can't or don't want to use VSCode dev containers, follow the steps below.
+If you can't or don't want to use VS Code dev containers, follow the steps below.

 ### Postgres